xhomol25/Energy-regression-model/README.md

 Prerequisities: Python 3.6 or higher
 Required Python libraries: pandas, scikit-learn, matplotlib, seaborn

-Purpose of this script written in python is to perform regression on a given csv file in a specific format as provided by Wattstor.
-In this particular case a RandomForestRegressor machine learning model was used.
+Purpose of this script written in python is to perform regression on a given csv file in a specific format as provided by the company.
+In this particular case a RandomForestRegressor machine learning model was used for its accuracy compared to other tested models.

 #USAGE